The Incandescent Review

-Founded during the global COVID-19 pandemic March 2020, The Incandescent Review is a nonprofit magazine & blog dedicated to illuminating youth voices (ages 24 & below).
+Founded during the global COVID-19 pandemic March 2020, The Incandescent Review is a nonprofit magazine & blog dedicated to illuminating youth voices.
 It is run by an interdisciplinary team based on collaboration between different specializations, including filmography, visual art, creative writing, journalism, marketing, and more.
-Since its founding, The Incandescent Review has released daily blog posts, published bi-monthly literary magazine issues, and founded various projects such as The Incandescent Studio, a 5-week-long hybrid online mentorship & workshop program for young writers.
-The Incandescent Review strongly believes in the power of youth to fuel positive change and aims to contribute through youth empowerment, advocacy, and expression.
+Since then, The Incandescent Review has released daily blog posts, published bi-monthly literary magazine issues, and launched projects such as The Incandescent Studio, a 5-week-long hybrid online mentorship program for young writers.
+The Incandescent Review believes in the power of youth to fuel positive change and aims to contribute through youth empowerment, advocacy, and expression.

 Here at The Incandescent Review, we are committed to the solution.
-We are an entirely non-profit, teen-run literary magazine, and our team hails from across the globe: from San Jose to Shanghai, from Ontario to Athens.
+We are an entirely non-profit, teen-run literary magazine, and our team hails from across the globe: from San Diego to Toronto, from Chicago to Shanghai.
 Our purpose is to create a platform for teens and young adults to express their opinions and emotional response to world issues in the form of poetry, prose, visual art, and more.
 We also hope to be part of the solution to world problems such as global warming and COVID-19 by collecting funds through writing and art contests supporting young artists, writers, and musicians.

 "Creative engagement can decrease anxiety, stress, and mood disturbances," according to a 2010 study by the National Center for Biotechnology Information.
 In other words, by encouraging the production of creative work through our literary magazine and working as a platform to share it, we aim to take a stand against mental illness while simultaneously fighting against world problems.